'Wind Of Madness' Is Sweeping Earth, U.N. Secretary-General Says

 "Scientists tell us that ocean temperatures are now rising at the equivalent of five Hiroshima bombs a second," he said.

-Humanity faces other challenges on land, the U.N. head said, listing the shrinking permafrost and thawing tundra as two factors that will send "vast amounts" of methane – a greenhouse gas – into the atmosphere.
+Humanity faces other challenges on land, the U.N. head said, listing shrinking permafrost and thawing tundra as two factors that will send "vast amounts" of methane — a greenhouse gas — into the atmosphere.

-Applying his central metaphor of a vicious circle to climate, Guterres said the smoke from the massive fires in Australia "is now itself a literal vicious circle – circling the globe, releasing the equivalent of as much as six months of the country's total carbon emissions in 2018."
+Applying his central metaphor of a vicious circle to the climate, Guterres said the smoke from the massive fires in Australia "is now itself a literal vicious circle – circling the globe, releasing the equivalent of as much as six months of the country's total carbon emissions in 2018."

-Referring to the interconnected world's climate, he added, "What happens in Australia doesn't stay in Australia – and the same can be said about any part of the world."
+Referring to the interconnectedness of the world's climate, he added, "What happens in Australia doesn't stay in Australia — and the same can be said about any part of the world."

 After delivering that dire summary of the world's state of affairs, Guterres held out a ray of hope.

-"There is some good news," he said, adding that more people are now aware of the risks posed by climate change, and noting that governments and the private sector are changing their policies and investing money to protect the environment.
+"There is some good news," he said, adding that more people are now aware of the risks posed by climate change and noting that governments and the private sector are changing their policies and investing money to protect the environment.

 Guterres also called on the U.N.'s member nations to "break the vicious circle of poverty and inequality and to shape a fair globalization leaving no one behind."
 And he stressed the importance of sustainable development to prevent big problems from growing even larger.